Encryption

 By default, each Fireproof installation maintains its key locally, and data synchronization occurs over an encrypted channel with authenticated parties.
 This design balances the capability to share data securely while avoiding unnecessary key sharing.

 Another pattern involves sharing the key with a server-side rendering agent.
 In this case, transactions are encrypted on the client side and replicated to the cloud as encrypted data.
 The server doesn't persist the key; instead, the client provides the key with each query.
-As a result, the server can access the database for the duration of the request or session.
+As a result, the server can access the ledger for the duration of the request or session.
 This approach requires trust in the server, but as the client can always roll back changes, the server can't cause permanent damage.

 Enjoy